 Elon Musk is not the only productivity stalwart out there.
 There are various other examples of mind-blowing CEO productivity as well – Steve Jobs ran Apple and Pixar simultaneously; Jack Dorsey ran Twitter and Square, both unicorns many times over, at the same time.

 Let’s dive deep on Elon Musk’s productivity hacks and secrets to improve your daily life.

 What is the secret behind Elon Musk’s productivity?

-While some CEOs or entrepreneurs struggle in prioritising between different areas of our business, and even among family and work, CEOs like Elon Musk, Steve Jobs, and Jack Dorsey somehow manage multiple companies successfully.
+While some CEOs or entrepreneurs struggle in prioritising between different areas of our business, and even between family and work, CEOs like Elon Musk, Steve Jobs, and Jack Dorsey somehow manage multiple companies successfully.

-Let’s revisit Elon Musk’s productivity again – Where does his focus lie?
+Let’s revisit Elon Musk’s productivity tips again – Where does his focus lie?
 Tesla, Solar City, or SpaceX?
 Marketing or Customer Service?
 Product or Technology?
 Hiring or Fund Raising?
 As a husband and a father, what is more important – time with his family or working on his business?

 When you look at a to-do list that includes tasks from across the spectrum of all areas of your work and life, it is almost impossible to prioritise.
 Trying to prioritise tasks from across multiple projects is guaranteed to overwhelm you.

 My eureka! moment came when I was reading Steve Jobs’ biography.
 Steve Jobs would spend one day with the product team, one day with the marketing team, one day at Pixar etc. Elon Musk shared in his biography that he spends two days a week at Tesla, two days at Solar City, and a day at SpaceX. (and although he didn’t mention it, I’m pretty sure he works throughout the weekend too).
 Twitter and Square CEO Jack Dorsey splits his day in half, spending his mornings at Twitter and afternoons at Square.